-BORDERS TEXTILES - The Scottish Borders textile trade dates back to the stretches as far back as the 13th century.
+Borders Textiles - the Scottish Borders textile trade stretches as far back as the 13th century.
 Tartans, tweeds, wool and cashmere produced here make their way to top fashion houses including Chanel and Dior.
-Follow the Textile Trail to purchase some items to take home form outlets such as Lochcarron of Scotland and Johnstons Cashmere Visitor Centre.
+Follow the Textile Trail to purchase some items to take home from outlets such as Lochcarron of Scotland and Johnstons of Elgin MIII.
+T: 01450 377615 E: textiletowerhouse@liveborders1.org.uk

-MANDERSTON HOUSE - A breathtaking mansion on which no expense was spared, Manderston is the supreme country house of Edwardian Scotland.
-With the world's only silver stair case and its own marble dairy and 56 acres of formal and informal gardens, complete with woodlands and tennis/croquet lawns, a day at this magnificent property really does offer a surprise around event corner.
+Manderston House - a breathtaking mansion on which no expense was spared, Manderston is the supreme country house of Edwardian Scotland With the world's only silver stair case and its own marble dairy and 56 acres of formal and informal gardens, complete with woodlands and tennis/croquet lawns, a day at this magnificent property really does offer a surprise around every corner.
+T: 01361 883 450